dhellmann/pymotw/PyMOTW/multiprocessing/communication.rst

 .. }}}
 .. {{{end}}}

-This simple facility lets you synchronize parts of a workflow so that some run in parallel but others run sequentially.

 Controlling access to resources with Lock
 =========================================

+In situations when a single resource needs to be shared between multiple processes, a Lock can be used to avoid conflicting accesses.

+.. include:: multiprocessing_lock.py
+    :literal:
+    :start-after: #end_pymotw_header

+In this example, the messages printed to stdout may be jumbled together if the two processes do not synchronize their access of the output stream with the lock.

+.. {{{cog
+.. cog.out(run_script(cog.inFile, 'multiprocessing_lock.py'))
+.. }}}
-.. just use with
+.. {{{end}}}

 Synchronizing threads with a Condition object
 =============================================

+Condition objects let you synchronize parts of a workflow so that some run in parallel but others run sequentially, even if they are in separate processes.
+In this example, two process run stage two of a job in parallel once the first stage is done.

 Controlling concurrent access to resources with a Semaphore
 ===========================================================